 During the year, the Chief Executive's Office continued during the year to issue certificates of completion to overseas graduates and law practitioners who completed the Council's prescribed requirements.
-Forty-nine completion certificate applications were received from overseas graduates and practitioners in 2022.
-Certificates were processed and sent out for all but one application, which is pending further inquiry at the time of preparation of this report.
+Forty-four completion certificate applications were received from overseas graduates and practitioners in 2023.
+All these forty-four applications were processed and the Certificates sent out (in addition to one Certificate which had been applied for in 2022 but required further checks).